TheJondar/emerce/src/pages/about.md

   - type: bulletpoints_section
     section_id: bulletpoints_section
     bulletpoints:
-      - title: We love plants
+      - title: >-
+          The Goal:  Empower individuals with the knowledge and tools to make more informed decisions on their health.
         description: >-
           Now THAT is true, but we love web development even more.
 We talk about it on our blog, like, [a lot](http://bit.ly/2YA6999).
 We often craft